Bort-les-Orgues: Geography

 Bort-les-Orgues is situated on the Dordogne.

-The river Rhue forms part of the commune's southeastern border, then flows into the Dordogne.

-Sights

-Bort-les-Orgues takes its name from les Orgues, a 2 km long cliff of volcanic columnar basalt 80m to 100m high, at the foot of which it lies.
+The southern boundary of the commune is formed by the rivers Rhue and Dordogne.
+About 3 km east of the confluence of these rivers, the Rhue has carved a small gorge at a site known as the "Saut de la Saule".
+Bort-les-Orgues takes its name from les Orgues, a 2-km-long cliff of volcanic columnar basalt 80m to 100m high, at the foot of which it lies.

-The waterfall from the Saut de la Saule on the Rhue.

-Another touristic feature is the medieval Château de Val located in Lanobre, emerging from the side of a lake created by a high dam built on the river.